Crypto-focused bank Silvergate plans to wind down following blow from FTX

 Founded in 1988, Silvergate ventured into crypto in 2013.
 The bank had also operated a mortgage warehouse business, but announced in December that it would be winding down that division, citing the rising interest rate environment and reduction in mortgage volumes.

-Last week, Silvergate discontinued the Silvergate Exchange Network (SEN) – its crypto payments network and one of its most popular offerings.
-This network enabled round-the-clock transfers between investors and crypto exchanges, unlike traditional bank wires, which can often take days to settle.
+Last week, Silvergate discontinued the Silvergate Exchange Network (SEN) – its crypto payments network and a popular offering, which enabled round-the-clock transfers between investors and crypto exchanges, unlike traditional bank wires, which can take days to settle.

-While risks of contagion were minimal, given that Silvergate said it would repay depositors and had performing loans, the loss of SEN was disappointing, said Mr Ram Ahluwalia, chief executive officer of Lumida Wealth, an investment adviser that specialises in digital assets.
+While risks of contagion were minimal, given that Silvergate said it would repay depositors and had performing loans, the loss of SEN was disappointing, said Mr Ram Ahluwalia, CEO of Lumida Wealth, an investment adviser that specialises in digital assets.

 “It is more of a strategic loss of critical infrastructure for crypto,” he said.